dart-archive/pub-dartlang/app/doc/dependencies.markdown

 If your package is an application, you don't usually need to specify [version constraints](glossary.html#version-constraint) for your dependencies.
 You will typically want to use the latest versions of the dependencies when you first create your app.
-Then you'll create and check in a lockfile that pins your dependencies to those specific versions.
-Specifying version constraints in your pubpsc then is usually redundant (though you can do it if you want).
+Then you'll create and check in a [lockfile](glossary.html#lockfile) that pins your dependencies to those specific versions.
+Specifying version constraints in your pubspec then is usually redundant (though you can do it if you want).

 For a [library package](glossary.html#library-package) that you want users to reuse, though, it is important to specify version constraints.
 That lets people using your package know which versions of its dependencies they can rely on to be compatible with your library.
-Your goal is to allow a range of versions as wide as possible to give your users' flexibility.
+Your goal is to allow a range of versions as wide as possible to give your users flexibility.
 But it should be narrow enough to exclude versions that you know don't work or haven't been tested.

 The Dart community uses [semantic versioning][], which helps you know which